Notre-Dame-de-Lorette, Paris: Chapels

 The church has four large chapels at the corners and six smaller chapels aligned along the side aisles.

-The Chapel of the Virgin and of Marriage also has very colorful murals by the painter Victor Orsel (1795–1850), wh9ch depict "Litanies of Notre Dame de Lorette".
+The Chapel of the Virgin and of Marriage also has very colorful murals by the painter Victor Orsel (1795–1850), which depict "Litanies of Notre Dame de Lorette".
 Orsel was the head of a school of French religioua painters known as the Nazaréens.

 The Chapel of Baptism, located near the entrance, is decorated with murals by Adolphe Roger (1800–1880), depicting events from the Old Testament, beginning with Adam and Eve and the Original Sin, to the Baptism of Christ. on the half-dome overhead, he painted "The Spirit of Christians renewed by baptism" and on the pillars "The Four Continents."
 Roger made direct references to the Italian primitive artists, including Masaccio and Fra Angelico.
 He was a leading practitioner of the new style "Archaisant", inspired by the art of earlier periods, which became an important school during the 19th century.